koustav-pal/HiCBricks/README.md

 ## Features

 - Import Hi-C data in multiple data formats.
-Currently, NxN dimensional matrices and _mcool_ files are supported, with more to come.
+Currently, NxN dimensional matrices, _mcool_ files and sparse matrices are supported, with more to come.
 - Fetch different subset of the Hi-C data by their features with easy to use functions.
 Feature examples: by distance, matrix squares, rows or columns.
 - Keep user-defined annotations associated to the HDF files.
 - Use HiCBricks accessors to build more complex analysis such as TAD calling and visualizations.